payamparvizi/sapps-rl/README.md

 - Reacher
 - Swimmer

+The diagnostic experiment in the paper is conducted on a continuing version of the Reacher task, whose implementation is straightforward and closely follows the version [in this repository](https://github.com/abhisheknaik96/csuite/blob/continuing_mujoco/csuite/environments/mujoco_continuing/envs_all.py#L116).

 Across these benchmarks, SAPPS improves policy smoothness while maintaining or improving task return.

 ### 2. Real-World Quadcopter Control